Scroll below for important information for livestock and dogs. Horses - reference the Horse Information tab.

 Livestock Interviews & Skillathon

-Livestock Interviews and Skillathon will take place in the evening Wednesday, August 6, 2025 from 6-8 PM in the Gillette Building on the fairgrounds.
-Livestock Interviews & Skillathon are mandatory for animal project completion.
-If you cannot attend this date, you may schedule an appointment at our Early Livestock Project Judging on July 16th.
+If you cannot attend this date, you may schedule an appointment at our Early Livestock Project Judging on Tuesday, July 14, 2026.
 Please call our office at 419-636-5608 to schedule your interview.
 Your advisor can also judge projects if they obtain a score sheet from our office.

 Items to Remember: